-Unless otherwise specified in school board policy JBCA, it is the policy of this school district that a student shall be required to attend the school designated for the attendance area in which the student resides.
+Unless otherwise specified in Board Policy JBCB, it is the policy of this school district that a student shall be required to attend the school designated for the attendance area in which the student resides.
 A student may be permitted to transfer to a school outside of the student's attendance area.
 Transfer guideline procedures will be followed when determining approval and denial of transfer requests.